Links Related To New Apartments Moving Checklists:

 The big day is here!

 - Cleaning.
-Do any final cleaning of your old residence before going to the new apartment.
+Do any final cleaning of your old place before going to the new apartment.

 - Get there Ahead of Time.
 Make sure you are at the new apartment before the movers get there.
-They can’t begin to unload unless the door has been unlocked.
-Make sure all of the utilities are functioning.
+They can’t begin to unload until the customer is present.
+Make sure all the utilities are functioning.
 Sign any final paperwork with the apartment manager.
-Be sure to move rather quickly at this time.
-Apartment complexes are a little different than residential homes in the sense that you can’t really take up elevators or stair wells with moving materials or boxes.
-Get off on good terms with your neighbors and the owner by making sure everything that could cause a delay has been taken care of.
+Move in with as much speed as possible.
+It's an inconvenience to take up shared elevators or stairwells with moving boxes.
+Begin on good terms with your neighbors and the owner by making sure that your move won't be a disturbance.

 - Unpacking the essentials.
-After the movers have been paid and sent off, begin unpacking.
-Take care of the boxes containing things you need most, such as toiletries and perishable food.
+After the movers have taken care of their part of the job, it's time for you to begin unpacking.
+Find the boxes holding things you need most, such as toiletries and perishable food.
 Also, be sure to set up beds and furniture.

 - Check with the apartment manager to take sure nothing else needs to be done.